 With a price that's $150 less than the Galaxy S10, the more compact Galaxy S10e requires some trade-offs, though not as many as you might expect.
-You still get the standout features of Samsung's latest Galaxy S phones — a top-of-the-line Snapdragon 855 chipset, an AMOLED screen and the ability to wirelessly charge other devices through Samsung's cool Wireless PowerShare feature.
+You still get the standout features of Samsung's Galaxy S10 lineup — a still-powerful Snapdragon 855 chipset, an AMOLED screen and the ability to wirelessly charge other devices through Samsung's cool Wireless PowerShare feature.
 The biggest sacrifices you have to make are settling for two rear cameras instead of three and giving up the ultrasonic fingerprint sensor underneath the display of the pricier Galaxy S10 models.
 (On the the S10e, the fingerprint reader is on the phone's power button.)

 In addition to its high value, the Galaxy S10e will also appeal to people who've felt left out as phone-screen sizes surge beyond 6 inches.
 With a 5.8-inch display, the Galaxy S10e fits comfortably in your hand.
 And thanks to the Infinity-O display, which places the front camera cutout within the display, you still enjoy plenty of screen real estate.

 If the Galaxy S10e was a bargain last year, it's even more of a value now that Samsung has dropped the starting price to $599 — the same amount Apple now charges for its older iPhone XR.

 See our full Galaxy S10e review.

 Screen Size: 6.1 inches | Android Version: 9 Pie with OneUI | Processor: Snapdragon 855 (US)/Exynos 9820 (WW) | Cameras: 12 MP, 16 MP and 12MP (Rear); 10 MP (Front) | RAM/Storage: 8 GB/128 GB, 512 GB